Adobe Lightroom: Overview

 Lightroom is offered in two versions.
 The first version, known as Lightroom Classic, stores files locally and has the most extensive set of features.
-The second version, known simply as Lightroom and formerly known as Lightroom CC, stores all uploaded photos and edits on Adobe's cloud servers and allows access through desktop, mobile, and a web browser.
-Lightroom and Lightroom Classic are two separate programs that store photos and settings separately, although Lightroom Classic supports limited syncing of photos and settings with Lightroom.
+The second version, known simply as Lightroom and formerly known as Lightroom CC, stores uploaded photos and edits on Adobe's cloud servers and allows access through desktop, mobile, and a web browser.
+Lightroom and Lightroom Classic are two separate programs that store photos and settings separately, although Lightroom Classic supports limited syncing of photos and settings with Lightroom, and Lightroom can edit locally stored files without needing to import them first.
 Both Lightroom and Lightroom Classic are non-destructive editing software that save edits as parametric instructions, separate from the original image.
 This allows the user to make changes to the image without any loss in quality and without modifying the original files, in contrast to raster graphics editors such as Photoshop, which save edits directly to the image.
 When images are exported, a copy of the image with the adjustments is created.
 Both versions can import photos from a camera or memory card, and allow for keywords, IPTC, XMP, and geolocation metadata to be added.
 Images can be filtered based on metadata, and organized into user-defined collections and albums.
 Lightroom and Lightroom Classic are compatible with TIFF, JPEG, PSD, PNG, CMYK (edited in RGB color space), raw image formats, and some video file formats.

 Lightroom and Lightroom Classic provide tools specifically tailored to retouching (developing) photographs, including exposure compensation, white balance correction, color grading, tone curve, HSL, crop, distortion correction, vignette removal, sharpening, noise reduction, and red-eye removal.
 Both versions also offer simpler versions of tools found in Photoshop, such as cloning and healing, tone mapping, and panorama stitching.
 Layers are not supported, but masking can be used for localized adjustments.
 Develop settings can be applied as a batch to multiple photos, and saved as a preset for quick access.
 Presets are interchangeable between both versions of Lightroom and can be shared with other users.
 Lightroom and Lightroom Classic include several presets that can be used as starting-off points for editing.
 There is a large market for develop presets geared towards applying a pre-conditioned look.
 Both versions of Lightroom are closely integrated with Photoshop; users can make adjustments in Lightroom, export the photo into Photoshop for additional pixel-level editing, and then reimport the photo into Lightroom for finishing touches.

 Lightroom Classic contains features not present in the cloud-based version of Lightroom, such as virtual copies, creating books and slideshows, proofing photos for print, creating HTML5 web galleries, tethered shooting, and third-party plug-ins.
 Likewise, while both versions of Lightroom support basic video trimming, the cloud-based version of Lightroom allows for exposure adjustments, white balance, color grading, tone curve, and vignetting in video.